Fl0W97/CI_p1_meditation-_website/README.md

 ### Bugs
 Some adjustment has been necessary i.e. the flex features haven't been working correctly due to wrong values.
 Typos caused problems with css definitions, ...

+id="menu_meditations"
+Due to header fixation the anchor has to be placed to another section (more above).
+Same problem appears when the sub-navigation is used an the user wants to jump to i.e. the body scan meditation.
+The header covers the audio player, the user has to scroll up a bit.

 ### Validator Testing
 Validator testing has been done on: